Jacky Rosen, a former computer programmer and the current junior U.S. Senator from Nevada, says she “got into computers a little bit by accident.”

 “You can’t just put a computer lab or have a computer science class in a middle or elementary school and think everything is going to change.
 It doesn’t work that way,” Saujani said at the event.
 “Many girls and girls of color still feel unwelcome.”

 Nationally, girls make up 37.5 percent of all students in K-12 computer science classes.
-For those from historically underrepresented populations, such as black, Latina and low-income girls, that number plummets to 15.5 percent.
+For those from historically underrepresented populations, such as black, Latina and low-income girls, that number plummets to 15.5 percent (the rate would have to be 25 percent for their participation in computing to be proportional to their makeup of the population).
 Girls Who Code is committed to getting those numbers to reflect the gender makeup of the country.
 And it's not just the girls who stand to gain, Pressley said: "The power of diversity in STEM, in every industry and agency, means there'll be greater innovation because there are diverse perspectives."

 A critical part of getting to gender parity in STEM fields, Saujani said, is having schools track and report the demographic data of their computer science classes.
 “You cannot change what you cannot measure,” she said.
 “If you’re not actually looking at the composition of these classrooms, you cannot improve them.”

 Diversify CS, Diversify the Economy